fly-lang/fly/llvm/docs/HowToAddABuilder.rst

 #.
 Check the existing build configurations to make sure the one you are
    interested in is not covered yet or gets built on your computer much faster than on the existing one.
-We prefer faster builds so developers will get feedback sooner after changes get committed.
+We prefer faster builds so developers will get feedback sooner after changes getValue committed.

 #.
 The computer you will be registering with the LLVM buildbot
    infrastructure should have all dependencies installed and you can